ALFA-group/lipizzaner-gan/src/enesmble_optimization/README.md

 In order to test these methods, we provide test cases that use ten generators previously trained to generate MNIST samples.
 - test_ga_ensemble_generator.py: It allows testing the EA methods (i.e., NREO-GEN and REO-GEN)
 - test_greedy_ensemble_generator.py: It allows testing the Greedy methods.

+Auxiliary files:
+- create-generators-folder.py allows the creation of a folder that contains all the generators used to create the ensemble of generators by copying them from a set of origin folders.

 ## GECCO'20 Paper Information